-Offer Superior Quality, 100% Chemical Free Decaffeinated Coffees - Swiss Water supports its premium brand position by offering superior quality coffees.
+• Offer Superior Quality, 100% Chemical Free Decaffeinated Coffees - Swiss Water supports its premium brand position by offering superior quality coffees.
 This starts with buying premium Arabica coffees, as the quality of the green coffee directly affects the quality of the finished product.
 Swiss Water then ensures the quality and integrity of the original green coffee are maintained throughout its proprietary production process.
 Swiss Water uses the HACCP (hazard analysis critical control points) system to manage its food safety and quality assurance programs.
+In addition, its proprietary carbon management technology captures caffeine while protecting the coffee's body and flavour characteristics.
+Finally, because Swiss Water controls all aspects of caffeine removal, it can ensure that the process is 100% chemical free.
+Its carbon and green coffee extract never come into contact with methylene chloride or other harsh chemicals.
+Management believes that this is an important and relevant competitive distinction that underlies Swiss Water's chemical free positioning.